zencart/documentation/content/user/troubleshooting/new_php_debug_logs.md

 - the language designers decide to change how something works
 - then the new way is introduced, and the old way is deprecated,
 - then the old way is eliminated entirely.

+The PHP.net website shows you the PHP lifecycle and [which PHP versions are current](https://www.php.net/supported-versions.php).

 The symptom you will see when this is an issue for you is that things that used to work (even yesterday) suddenly do not.
 What might have